ni/nimi-python/docs/nifgen/class.rst

         Use this property when :py:attr:`nifgen.Session.output_mode` is set to :py:data:`~nifgen.OutputMode.ARB` or :py:data:`~nifgen.OutputMode.SEQ`.
         Units: Volts

+        .. tip:: This property can be set/get on specific channels within your :py:class:`nifgen.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].arb_offset`

+            To set/get on all channels, you can call the property directly on the :py:class:`nifgen.Session`.

+            Example: :py:attr:`my_session.arb_offset`

         The following table lists the characteristics of this property.

             +-----------------------+------------+